Weak or sorrowful? Unmotivated? Don't wallow, do the next joyful thing, says the Old Testament.

 Yet Ezra does not simply silence the sorrow of the people.
 Instead, he admonishes them to change their emotional response to the law: “Do not be saddened this day, for rejoicing in the Lord is your strength!”

 Here’s what’s truly marvelous about the scene: Ezra’s command is actually heeded.
 The people soon begin “to celebrate with great joy” (Nehemiah 8:12, RNAB).
 Ezra seems to tell the people: “Quit crying.
 Be happy.”
 And they get happy.

 The question naturally arises for those of us who are parents: Why doesn’t this approach work with our kids?
 I frequently instruct my 3-year-old to cease his wailing and lamentations at the dinner table, thus far to no avail.

 We know that emotions are not directly under our human control, so how could the assembled crowd in the Biblical story possibly have moved from sorrow to joy, from emotional weakness to emotional strength, on command?

 Many things change in the shift from ancient Judaism to Christianity, but human nature isn’t one of them.
-If one experiences Catholic Christianity as enervating, the solution is not to wallow in misery and give up.
+If one experiences a Christian duty or commitment as enervating, the solution is not to wallow in misery and give up.
 Nor is the solution to attempt, through a supreme effort of will, to suddenly be cheerful about the whole business.